CyberSource/cybersource-plugins-saphybris/documentation/sap-commerce.md

 ### Description

-Identity protection is based on Payer Authentication services for credit card (and Visa SRC).
+Identity protection is based on Payer Authentication services for credit card.
 Payer authentication provides the following services:

+- Setup - configuring and implementing 3-D Secure to verify customer identities and enhance transaction security.
 - Check Enrollment - determines whether the customer is enrolled in one of the card authentication programs.
 - Validate Authentication - ensures that the authentication that you receive from the issuing bank is valid